bennn/dissertation/dissertation/scrbl/README.md

 - [ ] print "x" after overheads
 - [X] freeze body for exact plots ,,, also they are too wide! reduce max-width by 1 or 2?
 - [ ] too many exercises, looks like everything has holes, save those for end
+- [ ] shallow/CACHE too big, why are files so huge?

 #### dependencies